Eschatologue/CM_wiki/docs/class/sorcerer/voidwielder.md

 Your innate connection to the primordial void grants you the following benefit:

-- You gain the ability to speak, read, and write Primordial.
+***Primordial Language.*** You gain the ability to speak, read, and write Primordial.

-- You learn the Chill Touch (Cantrip) and always have it prepared.
-You can replace this cantrip with another Abjuration or Necromancy cantrip from the Sorcerer, Warlock, or Wizard list.
+***Bonus Cantrip.*** You learn the Chill Touch (Cantrip) and always have it prepared.
+When you gain a Sorcerer level, you can replace this cantrip with another Abjuration or Necromancy cantrip from the Sorcerer, Warlock, or Wizard list

 ### Level 3: Voidwielder Spells